-The MJ-02 drilling plan was approved by the Ministry of Energy on July 29, 2020.
+The MJ-2 drilling plan had been approved by the Ministry of Energy on July 29, 2020.
 On January 6, 2021, Zion officially spudded its MJ-02 exploratory well.
-Zion plans to reach a total depth of 5,531 meters (~18,141 feet) with a 6-inch open hole at that depth.
+On November 23, 2021, Zion announced via a press release that it completed drilling the MJ-02 well to a total depth of 5,531 meters (~18,141 feet) with a 6-inch open hole at that depth.

-The primary zone of interest contains encouraging shows of hydrocarbons.
-A full set of detailed and comprehensive tests including neutron-density, sonic, gamma and resistivity logs were acquired in December 2021.
-Zion is presently in the planning and procurement phases of extensive well testing and this is expected to take several weeks.
+A full set of detailed and comprehensive tests including neutron-density, sonic, gamma, and resistivity logs were acquired in December 2021, as a result of which we identified encouraging zones of interest.